Sandy Hook Elementary School shooting: Investigation

-On-site
+School site

+Authorities determined that Lanza reloaded frequently during the shootings, sometimes firing only 15 rounds from a 30-round magazine.
 Investigators did not find a suicide note or any messages referring to the planning of the attack.
 Janet Robinson, superintendent of Newtown schools, said she had not found any connection between Lanza's mother and the school, in contrast to initial media reports that said Lanza's mother had worked there.
 Police also investigated whether Lanza was the person who had been in an altercation with four staff members at Sandy Hook School the day before the massacre.
 It was presumed that he killed two of the four staff members involved in the altercation (the principal and the psychologist) and wounded the third (the lead teacher) in the attack; the fourth staff member was not at the school that day.
 The state police said they did not know of any reports about any altercations at the school.

 Police sources initially reported that Lanza's brother Ryan Lanza, then aged 24, was the perpetrator.
 This was probably because Adam was carrying Ryan's identification, Ryan told The Jersey Journal.
 Ryan, who lived in Hoboken, New Jersey, and was at his job in New York City at the time of the shooting, voluntarily submitted to questioning by New Jersey State Police, Connecticut State Police, and the Federal Bureau of Investigation.
 Police said he was not considered a suspect, and he was not taken into custody.
-Ryan said he had not been in touch with Adam since 2010; when asked why, Ryan said his brother was "sick", "[doesn't] talk to anyone", and that Ryan "didn't know him anymore".
+Ryan said he had not been in touch with Adam since 2010; when asked why, Ryan said his brother was "sick", "[doesn't] talk to anyone", and that Ryan "didn't know him anymore."
 Connecticut State Police indicated their concern about misinformation being posted on social media sites and threatened prosecution of anyone involved with such activities.
 Ryan was also mistakenly reported to have mourned his mother and brother on social media and to have been interviewed by the New York Post.
 A spokesperson for the Lanza family later said an impostor gave the interview.

+The Bushmaster XM15 rifle, along with three magazines, on the floor of Classroom 10.
+Two of them are taped together "jungle style" in the upper left corner.

 A large quantity of unused ammunition was recovered inside the school along with three semi-automatic firearms found with Lanza: a .223-caliber Bushmaster XM15-E2S rifle, a 10mm Glock 20SF handgun, and a 9mm SIG Sauer P226 handgun.
 Outside the school, a 12-gauge Izhmash Saiga-12 semi-automatic shotgun was found in the car Lanza had driven to the school, a black 2010 Honda Civic.

 On March 28, 2013, court documents released from the investigation showed that the shooting had occurred in the space of less than five minutes with 156 shots fired.
-This comprised 154 shots from the rifle and 2 shots from the 10mm pistol.
+This comprised 154 shots from the rifle and two shots from the 10mm pistol.
 Lanza fired one shot from the Glock in the hallway and killed himself with another shot from the pistol to the head.